CMSgov/bluebutton-site-static/_pages/developers.md

 Top-level.domain(TLD).domain-name[.sub-domain][.app_name]
 ```

-For example, if the Blue Button 2.0 team created an application we might create a custom_url of:
+For example, if the Blue Button 2.0 API team created an application we might create a custom_url of:
 ```
 gov.cms.bluebutton.oauthtester
 ```